Choosing an AWS database service - Choosing an AWS database service

 You're considering hosting a database on AWS.
 This might be to support a greenfield/pilot project as a first step in your cloud migration journey, or you might want to migrate an existing workload with as little disruption as possible.
 Or perhaps you might want to port your workload to managed AWS services, or even refactor it to be fully cloud focused.

-Whatever your goal is, considering the right questions will make your database decision easier.
+Whatever your goal is, considering the right criteria can make your database decision easier.
 Here's a summary of the key criteria to consider.

 Migration strategy

 You can choose a rehosting strategy to deploy to the cloud faster, with fewer data migration problems.
-Install your database engine software on Amazon EC2, migrate your data, and manage your database in a similar way to how you manage on premises.
+Install your database engine software on Amazon Elastic Compute Cloud (Amazon EC2), migrate your data, and manage your database in a similar way to how you manage on premises.
 While rehosting is a fast path to the cloud, you're still left with the operational tasks such as upgrades, patches, backups, capacity planning and management, maintaining performance, and availability targets.

 Alternatively, you can choose a re-platform strategy where you migrate your on-premises relational database to a fully managed Amazon RDS instance.